yquake2/yquake2/doc/040_cvarlist.md

   curve on each stick.
 Increasing this will make small movements to represent much smaller inputs, which helps precision with the sticks.
   `1.0` is linear.
 Default `2.0` (quadratic curve).

+* **joy_outer_threshold**: Defines the outer boundary where stick input is considered to be at maximum.
+A small amount may be needed for some controllers.
+Additionally, this cvar defines the boundary where any extra yaw or pitch speed is applied.
+Default `0.02`(outer 2% of stick range).

 * **joy_flick_threshold**: Used only with Flick Stick, specifies the distance from the center of the stick that will make the player flick